NoamCohen12/CPP_EX3_24-main/README.md

 # type of gui

-there is picture of board in `board.jpj` and during the game, emojis are used for pleasant use
+there is picture of board in `Board.jpj` and during the game, emojis are used for pleasant use

 # Development cards - inheritance